 Eligible Service Providers

 Only Service Providers determined to be qualified shall be considered for award.
 The Service Provider shall fill up and submit the standard SARPV Vendor Registration Form to establish their eligibility together with the Quotation.
+Any direct or indirect relation between bidder and SARPV or associated will considered dis-qualification as a potential bidder.

 Cost of Preparing the Quotation